Universal City, California: History

 Other studio chiefs called the place "Laemmle's Folly", mocking that the property was so far out of town and that Laemmle could film scenery for free anywhere he wanted.
 Laemmle worried that he had made a huge mistake, though Universal was a success because the public could observe movies being made.

 In the meantime, Laemmle added a zoo to the Oak Crest Ranch, which was open to visitors to generate free advertising by word of mouth.
 The Rotarians of Los Angeles were one of the groups permitted to visit the Oak Crest - Universal City.

 The Oak Crest ranch being too small for his larger Universal City, Laemmle bought the Lankershim Land and Water property, the 230 acre Taylor Ranch for $165,000, calling it his "New Universal City".

 In 1914, operations at The Oak Ranch (Providencia Ranch) were moved to the Taylor (Lankershim) ranch.
-The Universal (Oak Crest) ranch zoo was moved to the Back Ranch of the Lankershim property.
-[Moving Picture World] The new Universal City was opened for Universal staff in 1914.
+The Universal (Oak Crest) ranch zoo was moved to the permanent Universal City Zoo location on the Back Ranch of the Lankershim property where it persisted until the 1930s.
+The new Universal City was opened for Universal staff in 1914.

 Laemmle went on an eight-day whistle-stop tour from Chicago to Los Angeles the week before Universal City's grand public opening.
 His promoters even sold the grand (and technically impossible) lie that Laemmle had persuaded the Secretary of the Navy to send a battleship up the Los Angeles River to fire a salvo on opening day.
 Easterners, they hoped, would believe anything they heard about California.

 After World War I, Laemmle brought even more kin over from war-torn Europe, increasing the payroll to 70.
 His cheerful nepotism was immortalized in humorist Ogden Nash's couplet: Uncle Carl Laemmle has a very large faemmle.
 Carl Laemmle was responsible for creating the "star system" rather than just using anonymous actors in films.

 Laemmle was forced to end studio tours in the 1920s, when talkies came along and "quiet on the set" became an absolute.
 He sold his sprawling entertainment empire in 1936.
 Before his death in 1939, at age 72, he helped bring more than 200 German-Jewish refugees to Los Angeles.

 A nephew, Max, founded the local Laemmle Theatres chain.

 Universal City did not welcome tourists again until July 15, 1964, with the opening of the Universal Studios Hollywood theme park and its included Studio Tour.
 The next few decades saw the arrival of hotels, an amphitheater, and Universal CityWalk (a faux city street and popular destination for tourists and locals).